openedx/edx-documentation/en_us/shared/developing_course/controlling_content_visibility.rst

 provide instructions or guidance meant only for the course team.
 Only course team members would see that unit in the course.

+.. note:: As a best practice, do not hide sections, subsections, or units that contain graded content.
+When the platform performs grading for any learner, the grading process does not include problems that a learner does not have access to, in other words, any content that is hidden from that learner.
+   For more details, see :ref:`Hiding Graded Content`.

 You can hide content at different levels, as described in the following topics.

 * :ref:`Sections<Hide a Section from Students>`